maliput/maliput_infrastructure/README.md

 `colcon` parallelism with the `--parallel-workers` switch has no impact on `make` parallelization settings if this tool is being used.

-In addition to these tools, we also count on `wsetup`, to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce and `rosdep` cannot deal with. **These tools are not part of the standard ROS2's development workflow**, and therefore their usage and extension should be sparse at best.
+In addition to these tools, we also count on `wsetup` to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce but `rosdep` cannot satisfy. **These tools are not part of the standard ROS2's development workflow**, and therefore their usage and extension should be sparse at best.

 ## How to use CI